techidaily/site-win11-tips/source/_posts/methods-to-recover-faulty-windows-file-organizer.md

 ## 3\.
 Run the CHKDSK Utility

- If your computer's Disk Defragmenter is still not working, you can try[running the CHKDSK utility](http://www.makeuseof.com/sir-mini-how-to-run-chkdsk-in-windows-10/) .
+ If your computer's Disk Defragmenter is still not working, you can try [running the CHKDSK utility](http://www.makeuseof.com/sir-mini-how-to-run-chkdsk-in-windows-10/) .
 This is a computer program designed to check the integrity of your hard drive, identify errors, and fix them.

 To run the CHKDSK utility, follow the below steps: